 I’m a bit ambivalent about geisha.
 On the one hand I find it irritating when British people assume that geisha are what Japan is all about, when they’re about as relevant to modern Japan as Beefeaters are to England.
 On the other – okay, I admit it, there is something fascinating about their beauty and charm, their talents as gei-sha (literally meaning art-people, entertainers who can sing, dance, play games and make conversation) and above all their elegant kimono’s and unique style.

 This geisha house was set up by Sayuki (real name Fiona Graham), an Australian who grew up in Japan and studied at Keio University before doing an MBA at Oxford and becoming a social anthropologist.
 She became a geisha in 2007 and now seems bent on single-handedly rescuing the profession from extinction, lecturing, writing and producing documentaries while running a geisha house.
-You can find out more on her website.

 The geisha house at Hyper Japan gave us a taste of their lives, from dressing and making up: